computamike/MathsQuest/CrystalOfCalculation.md

 # 🗺️ Adventure Outline
-Scene 1: The Riddle Bridge
+## Scene 1: The Riddle Bridge
-To cross the bridge, the players must solve a riddle from the troll:
+*The players arrive at a moss-covered stone bridge.
+A troll blocks the path, leaning on a crooked staff.*

-“I had three bags of gold, all shiny and bright,
+**Troll:** "I had three bags of gold, all shiny and bright.
 One held twelve coins, a splendid sight.
 One had eight, and one just five,
 Together they made my wealth come alive.
 But I gave away seven, a generous deed,
 To help my brother in his time of need.
 Now count what’s left, don’t be misled—
-How many coins stay in my stead?”
+How many coins stay in my stead?"

+*The troll taps his foot impatiently, waiting for your answer.*

 ✅ Math focus: Addition and subtraction

-Scene 2: The Puzzle Door
+## Scene 2: The Puzzle Door
 A stone door blocks the way.
-It has three levers labeled:
+It has three levers:

 A sign is inscribed at the side :